CoCoNut-UvA/coconut/docs/source/calculator.rst

         }
     };

-If CoCoNut find a binop node in the AST with a left or right child being NULL an error is signalled.
+If CoCoNut finds a binop node in the AST with a left or right child being NULL an error is signalled.
 The binop node itself also has a lifetime, because after the eval traversal all binop nodes should be evaluated to a num node.
 This can be specified by a lifetime on the node: